SuadeLabs/fire/documentation/properties/type.md

 This includes commercial loans or mortgages that do not fall under **commercial** due to their real estate connection and do not classify as **mortgage** either due to the customer not being an individual or the occupation of the property not being residential.

 ### liquidity_facility
-A **liquidity_facility** means the securitisation position arising from a contractual agreement to provide funding to ensure timeliness of cash flows to investors.
+A **liquidity_facility** means the securitisation position arising from a contractual agreement to provide funding to ensure timeliness of cash flows to investors, as outlined in Article 242(3) in [CRR][crr].

 ### margin
 **Margin** is defined in [LCR][lcr] Article 3(12):